arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/the-things-network/the-things-network.md

 - 1x micro USB cable.

-## LoRaWAN®
+## LoRa®-Based Network

-LoRaWAN®, stands for **Long Range Wide Area Network**, which is becoming increasingly popular in the Internet of Things-sphere, due to its capability of sending data over larger distances using minimal battery power and ensuring that data and credentials remain secure.
-There are also other acronyms that are associated with LoRaWAN® such as:
+LoRa®-based networks are becoming increasingly popular in the Internet of Things-sphere, due to its capability of sending data over larger distances using minimal battery power and ensuring that data and credentials remain secure.
+There are also other acronyms that are associated with LoRa-based network such as:

-- LoRa® which stands for Long Range
+- LoRa® technology which stands for Long Range
 - LP WAN which stands for Low Power Wide Area Network

 LoRa® devices come with lower data rates, with longer intervals than i.e. a device connected through WiFi.
-This is due to  the low-power consumption and long range that LoRa® technology puts emphasis on.
+This is due to  the low-power consumption and long range that LoRa technology puts emphasis on.

 While the data rate may be a restriction, let’s have a look at some of the amazing features LoRa® technology comes with: